OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/GradientMap.md

         default: False

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Color A blends into Color B and then back into Color A from the start to the end point</p>
+        <p class="scene-class-attr-comment">Color A blends into Color B and then back into Color A from the start to the end point</p>

     </p>